Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: From Lie group representations to Lie algebra representations

-and in particular $G'$ is a group of linear operators on a vector space $V$.
+Let $G'$ be the representation of the Lie group $G$ by the homomorphism $S$, and in particular $G'$ is a group of linear operators on a vector space $V$.
 If $V$ has finite dimension, we can take $G'$ as a group of invertible matrices; if $V$ has infinite dimension, then $G'$ is a group of invertible linear operators on $V$.
-We have \begin{theorem} Given a Lie group and its representation, $G$ and $G'$ respectively, let $L$ and $L'$ be the respective Lie algebras, then a representation of $G$ induces a representation of $L$. \begin{proof} Let $G$ be a group of matrices and $g \in G$ an element close to the identity, i.e.
+We have \begin{theorem} Given a Lie group and its representation, $G$ and $G'$ respectively, let $L$ and $L'$ be the respective Lie algebras, then a representation of $G$ induces a representation of $L$. \begin{proof} Let $G$ be a group of matrices and $g \in G$ an element close to the identity, i.e.,

 Now, the representation is a homomorphism, the identity of $G$ is mapped to the identity of $G'$, and the homomorphism is continuous, so elements of $G$ near the identity $e$ go into elements of $G'$ near the identity $e'=S(e)$